Xplor8r/Xplor8r.github.io/_posts/2019-01-11-javascript_refresher_scope_and_hoisting.markdown

 **Oops!**

-Now we see that though `var bar` doesn't show up in `console.log`'s radar yet and sees the value of `bar` as undefined.
+Now we see that `var bar` doesn't show up in `console.log`'s radar yet and sees the value of `bar` as undefined.
 Now we will declare our variables above the `console.log` yet assign `var bar` below and see what happens.

 ```
 function fubar() {